QuentinChab/DeftPunk/README.md

 //////////////////// 1.
 How to become a Defect Punk ///////////////////

+Quick install with conda (in terminal) cd [path_to_DeftPunk] conda install -c conda-forge scikit-image pip install DeftPunk

+Quick run (still in terminal)
+python3 DeftPunk

+Details:
 The necessary packages are:
 - Standard Python libraries (matplotlib, numpy, pandas and scipy)
 - Trackpy
 - scikit-image

-Use pip to install the required packages:
-> pip install trackpy
-> pip install -U scikit-image

 Versions I use (05/08/2025):
 python 3.13.5